Current Topics: An Undergraduate Research Guide : Fake News

 How to Read Poll Information - What to Believe?

 How do we interpret election poll information, and how do we know it's accurate?
 As with all news sources, we should think critically about these polls to ensure inaccurate information does spread as fake news.
 Below are resources to help read election poll information, along with tips on how to interpret this information carefully and correctly.
+As you read polls, keep in mind that polls only give us an imperfect sense of what various populations believe in a moment in time.
+Polls are not meant to determine who should win an election or which policies would best meet certain political objectives.

 Although many news articles may exhibit some level of bias depending on the author or source, it is important to remember that journalists should follow a code of ethics.
 Below are resources that discuss the ethics of journalism.